Deryx/spanish-tutor-2/README.md

  ## Working Site

  The working site is hosted by GitHub and based on the sqlite branch without using the sqlite database.
+The branch actually uses several json files - verbs, conjugations, tenses, vocabulary, and categories - that were created from sqlite3 database found in the branch sqlite.
 You can access the site with the link below:

  [My Spanish Tutor](https://deryx.github.io/spanish-tutor-2/ "My Spanish Tutor")